 Weberocereus tonduzii (F.A.C.
 Weber) G.D.
 Rowley

-Weberocereus tonduzii is an epiphytic cactus with climbing or trailing, grayish-green stems up to 13 feet (4 m) long and up to 2 inches (5 cm) in diameter, with aerial roots.
+Weberocereus tonduzii is an epiphytic cactus with climbing or trailing, grayish-green stems with aerial roots.
 The stems are 2 to 3-angled, with angles occasionally toothed or lobed, with small woolly areoles and 0 to 2 small spines.
-The nocturnal flowers are yellow to white, with brownish-pink outside petals, up to 3 inches (7.5 cm) long and up to 2 inches (5 cm) wide, spiny but not hairy.
+They grow up to 13 feet (4 m) long and up to 2 inches (5 cm) in diameter.
+The nocturnal flowers are spiny but not hairy, yellow to white, with brownish-pink outside petals, up to 3 inches (7.5 cm) long and up to 2 inches (5 cm) in diameter.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 45 °F (+7.2 °C).